-We are satisfied there is not a significant weakness in the Council's arrangements in relation to governance.
+Except for the arrangements relating to statutory financial reporting as set out on pages 13 and 14, we are satisfied there is not a significant weakness in the Council's arrangements in relation to governance.

 3. VFM arrangements - Governance

 Overall commentary on the Governance reporting criteria